 The best mornings are a combination of healthy habits that prime your mind and body for a successful day.
 I recommend finding what makes you feel good, but create a consistent ritual that you can easily implement every day no matter where in the world you may be!
 Alignment before action leads to a better outcome, always.

-My morning routine looks like this:
+My morning routine looks like this (as of March 2020):

 - 15 — 20 minute meditation (I recommend Insight Timer or the Calm app)